rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    Partial ranking of the study programs

-In :numref:`alicePartialRanking` we find the corresponding drawing of the partial ranking of the ten study programs.
-We may notice here that the *Heidelberg* Interpreter studies do not compare well with the studies in *Saarbrücken* or *Düsseldorf*.
+In :numref:`alicePartialRanking` we find the corresponding drawing of the partial ranking of the ten further study alternatives.
+We may notice there that the *Heidelberg* Interpreter studies do not compare well with the studies in *Saarbrücken*, *Düsseldorf* or *Köln*.

 Yet, how *robust* are our findings with respect to potential settings of the decision objectives' importance and the performance criteria significance ?